 In order to know what to fix in the network, you need to know what the bridge network topology looks like, including the locations of redundant links.
 NetBrain can help you visualize the topology instantly.
 You can drill down into an existing map, or create a new targeted map from a simple keyword search.
 The resulting network map is your ‘single pane of glass’ for troubleshooting and analysis.

-NetBrain provides a way for you to collect the STP data you’re looking for without having to log into a bunch of switches serially and type in a string of show commands.
+NetBrain provides a way for you to collect the spanning-tree data you’re looking for without having to log into a bunch of switches serially and type in a string of show commands.
 NetBrain has several built-in apps that can automate STP diagnoses.
 Most importantly, you can easily write your own automation – called NetBrain Qapps – without scripts.
 These Qapps leverage the map as the ‘canvas’ for your targeted data analysis.

 Recommended App: Highlight STP